Identifying the structure of La3Ni2O7 in the pressurized superconducting state

 {\it Introduction} -- The discovery of high-temperature superconductivity in Ruddlesden-Popper (RP) nickelates has established a major new family of unconventional superconductors~\cite{Wang2024nor,Wang2025r}.
-Superconductivity has been observed in bulk samples of bilayer~\cite{Sun2023,Zhang2024h,Hou2023}, trilayer~\cite{Zhu2024s}, and hybrid structural phases~\cite{Shi2025s,Huang2025s} under high pressure, as well as in thin-film specimens at ambient pressure~\cite{Ko2025,Zhou2025a}.
-Among these, the bilayer compound La$_3$Ni$_2$O$_7$ and its doped derivatives exhibit the highest superconducting transition temperature, $T_\text{c}$~\cite{Li2025a,Zhong2025ev,Qiu2025i}.
-This material consists of alternating LaO layers and corner-sharing bilayer NiO$_6$ octahedra, crystallizing in the orthorhombic $Amam$ space group at ambient pressure~\cite{Sun2023, Li2025i, Zhang2024h, Wang2025c, Wang2024s, Zhang2024eff}.
+Superconductivity has been observed in bulk samples of bilayer~\cite{Sun2023,Zhang2024h,Hou2023}, trilayer~\cite{Zhu2024s}, and hybrid structural phases~\cite{Shi2025pr,Huang2025s} under high pressure, as well as in thin-film specimens at ambient pressure~\cite{Ko2025,Zhou2025a}.
+Among these, the bilayer compound La$_3$Ni$_2$O$_7$ and its doped derivatives exhibit the highest superconducting transition temperature, $T_c$~\cite{Li2025a,Zhong2025ev,Qiu2025i}.
 A key structural feature is the bilayer of NiO$_6$ octahedra linked by shared apical oxygen, which is suggested as the fundamental structural unit for superconductivity in RP nickelates~\cite{luo2023b,yang2024o,liu2024e,qu2024,Lu2024i1,Sakakibara2024p,Zhang2024str,Jiang2025t,Yang2023i,Lechermann2023}.
-In La$_3$Ni$_2$O$_7$, superconductivity emerges above 14~GPa, forming a distinctive right-triangular-like phase diagram~\cite{Li2025i} that contrasts with the conventional dome-shaped phase diagrams of heavy-fermion systems, cuprates, and iron-based superconductors~\cite{Crawford2005,Zhang2015Effects, Massidda2016, Medvedev2009E}.
+In La$_3$Ni$_2$O$_7$, superconductivity emerges above 14~GPa, forming a distinctive right-triangular-like phase diagram~\cite{Li2025i} that contrasts with the commonly observed dome-shaped phase diagrams of heavy-fermion systems, cuprates, and iron-based superconductors~\cite{Crawford2005,Zhang2015Effects, Massidda2016, Medvedev2009E}.
 Identifying the crystal structure in the superconducting state is therefore a crucial first step toward elucidating the underlying mechanism.
 However, high-pressure constraints and the technical challenges associated with diamond anvil cells (DACs) have hindered structural investigations in this regime.
 Consequently, the crystallography of La$_3$Ni$_2$O$_7$ in its superconducting state remains a subject of ongoing debate.